laraberns/DashVendas-Sass/readme.md

 - **General Information and Monthly Sales Graph**: A section displaying general statistics about total sales.
 It presents a simple graph of monthly sales with bars representing the values.

-## Styling with Sass/Scss
+## Styling with Sass/Scss and Animate.css

 The **style.scss** file utilizes advanced features of Sass/Scss, such as variables, mixins, and nesting, to make styling more efficient and readable.
-The choice of Google Fonts adds a modern touch to the design.
+The choice of Google Fonts adds a modern touch to the design, while the Animate.css library brings dynamic animations to enhance the overall user experience.